Frequently Asked Questions

 An internal RVE team handles relationships and contracts with stakeholders in the electrical industry, be it electrical product distributors, electricians, electrical engineers, or real estate developers looking to prepare their new or existing buildings to be EV ready.

 RVE’s sister brand, Murbly, handles projects in the retrofit sector, be it developers, condo board representatives, or owners of condo units and multi-unit homes.
-RVE’s products, the DCC by RVE, and others soon to be released, are developed by an internal team of electrical engineers and electricians who handle research and development.
+RVE’s products, DCC, SMP+ and HUB, are developed by an internal team of electrical engineers and electricians who handle research and development.

 RVE’s products, the DCC by RVE, were developed in Quebec and are manufactured by a Quebec owned company, Thermolec Ltd. RVE has formed partnerships in the electrical industry, with Lumen, Westburne, Gescan, Qmerit, FLO, and a growing group of others; in the utilities, government and policy sector with Hydro Quebec, National Resources Canada (NRCan), AVEQ, Electro Federation Canada (EFC), Electricity Canada, Electric Mobility Canada (EMC), Propulsion Quebec and Deloitte; and the real estate and development sector with RGCQ, CMEQ,and a growing number of partnerships between RVE and property development firms across Quebec and British Columbia.